 I can’t put our data in the cloud since we’re required to keep it within South Africa’s borders by SARS and the POPI act.
 You’re right, and that’s why it’s vital to start planning now for your move to the cloud since Microsoft has two datacentres in South Africa.
 We’ve seen changes to their user interface that indicates the opening of the centres are imminent.
+(Subsequent to the writing of this post, the DataCentres were opened on 6 March 2019.)
 With Azure, you can choose in which area you want to run your virtual server or database.
 You could even go as far as distinguishing that servers for different departments run in different areas while information is processed through a central server.

 Will there really be a cost saving from the cloud vs hosting datacenters inhouse?

 When you set up inhouse datacenters, best practice is to have adequate redundancy, additional internet lines, UPS, generator (thanks Eskom), and a secure location.
 So, yes, you’ll see cost savings because you’re only using what you need right now.
 You don’t need to consider growth, or contraction at all.
 When you need more, or less, you pay for more, or less.
 Not ready for the move, but want to see a cost saving?
-Microsoft’s disaster recovery (DR) product gives you access to a spare server 24×7 when you need it while you only pay for it once it’s switched on.
+Microsoft’s Azure Site Recovery (ASR) gives you access to a spare server 24×7 when you need it while you only pay for it once it’s switched on.
 Another bonus, it takes about 5 minutes to fire up this server once the instruction is given.
 You might not even have time to break a sweat when disaster strikes.

 There’s a database server at head office and multiple branches need to connect to it.